Investigators face tough task in Ukraine plane inquiry

 "It is a national competence, and that is part of the problem in this case," said Roland Bless, spokesman for the Swiss chair of Europe's OSCE security body, referring to rebel claims to sovereignty in the eastern region of Donetsk.

-The OSCE said some of its staff had visited the impact site on Friday, a day after the aircraft was lost with 298 aboard, but they were met by rebels firing in the air.
+The OSCE said some of its staff had visited the impact site on Friday, a day after the aircraft was lost with 298 aboard.

-"They did not have the kind of access that they expected," said Thomas Greminger, the OSCE's permanent council chairman.
-"They did not have the freedom of movement that they need to do their job.
-The crash site is not sealed off."

-Separatists said they recovered both flight recorders from the Boeing 777 and are willing to cooperate, including by agreeing to a ceasefire.
-But officials in Kiev accused them of trying to spirit the black boxes, and a missile launcher they used to shoot the plane down, across the nearby Russian border.
+Separatists have said they have recovered both flight recorders from the Boeing 777 and are willing to cooperate, including by holding a ceasefire.
+But officials in Kiev accused them of trying to spirit the black boxes, and a missile launcher they used to shoot it down, across the nearby Russian border.

 Russia, which under normal circumstances would have no obvious stake in the air accident investigation of a U.S.-made Malaysia Airlines plane flying from Amsterdam to Kuala Lumpur, has said it does not intend to take the recorders.